dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 DJI produces small, highly capable, remotely controlled aircraft, cameras and stabilizers perfect for both consumer and commercial applications.
 The products are very accessible being easy to use and affordable, and have a quality and feature set unmatched in the industry.

 This introduction summarizes the products that are compatible with the Onboard SDK.
-A high level description of the products main components, as well as detailed comparisons between products are provided to help the developer choose which product is best for the application they are developing.
+High level descriptions of the products and main components, and detailed comparisons between products are provided to help the developer choose which product is best for the application they are working on.

 ## Product Categories